jerry1gotobed/CDesk/README.md

-# CDesk {ignore}
+# CDesk
-[TOC]
+CDesk is an integrated multi-omics analysis pipeline designed for processing data from various sequencing-based assays, including RNA-seq, scRNA-seq, ATAC-seq, CUT&Tag, ChIP-seq, and Hi-C. It comprises multiple subcommands that cover a comprehensive range of analysis tasks, from raw sequencing data process to downstream various advanced functions.
+For detailed usage, you can see our [hicConvertFormat](/doc/html/Introduction.html).

 ## Install
 ### 1. Donwload the scripts
 ```
 git clone https://github.com/jerry1gotobed/CDesk_develop.git
 ```
-### 2. Prepare the conda environments
+### 2. Prepare the Conda Environments
 ```
 mamba env create -f CDesk.yml
 mamba env create -f CDesk_py3.7.yml
 mamba env create -f CDesk_py2.7.yml
 mamba env create -f CDesk_R.yml
 ```
-We prepare the conda environments for the softwares, R and python environment needed in the scripts (some require additional manual installation).
-We recommend you use mamba instead of conda to install or the environment process might be too long.
-Every time running the CDesk, it would first search whether there are CDesk conda or mamba environments.
-You can also set the env path in the configuration file, it would search the path in the configuration file if there is no CDesk conda env.
-If no environment detected, it would use your own environment.
+We provide Conda environments containing the required software, R, and Python dependencies used in the scripts (some tools may require additional manual installation).
+We recommend using mamba instead of conda for faster environment setup.

+Each time you run CDesk, it first checks for the presence of the required CDesk Conda or Mamba environments.
+You can also specify custom environment paths in the configuration file.
+If no Conda/Mamba environment is found, CDesk will fall back to your system's default environment.
+However, this may lead to compatibility issues if dependencies are missing or mismatched.

-### 3. Prepare the data and write the configuration file
+### 3. Prepare the Data and Write the Configuration File
-You need to prepare the data of different species and write the path in the config.json configuration file that stores the data path and additional softwares path.
-Below is an example, you can customize your configuration file, prepare for other species, for example.
-Not all is necessary, it depends on the function you run, it would exit and reports error if you don't have necessary data or software for the specific task.
+You need to prepare reference data for the species of interest and specify the corresponding file paths in the config.json configuration file.
+This file stores paths to genomic data, annotation files, and any additional software installations.

+An example configuration is provided below.
+You can customize it to support additional species or data types.
+Note that not all fields are required — the specific data and tools needed depend on the task you intend to run.
+CDesk will check for required resources and exit with an informative error message if any are missing.
 ```
 {
   "software":{